Purpose

 APSA South Representative

 Daniel Brock is a first year graduate student in the Genetics & Genomics Department at Baylor College of Medicine’s MD/PhD program.
 He has research interests in genetics, epigenetics, and retinal degenerative disease.
 Daniel has clinical interests in ophthalmology and medical genetics.
 He is happy to serve as APSA's Website Operations Committee co-chair and lead organizer for the 2025 APSA South Regional Meeting.
-Outside of academia, you can find Daniel biking, hiking, or tinkering with computers.
+Outside of academia, you can find Daniel biking, hiking, or building robots.
 Daniel made this webpage :D

 blank